Atalanti: Mythology

 The capital of Locris province was the city of Opus.
 According to Hesiodus and Plutarch, the city was named Opus after the son of Locros and the great-grandson of Deucalion and Pyrrha.
 The Locrians from Opus participated in the Trojan War, providing 40 battle ships and four thousand warriors.
 The leader of the Locrians was Ajax the Lesser, son of Oileus and grandson of Hodoedocus.
 Ajax excelled in the Trojan War, but while returning from Troy, he died in a storm.
 Another notable figure from Opus was Patroclus, son of Menoetius and best friend of Achilles.
 When he was still a child, Patroclus killed the nobleman Clysonymus, son of Amphidamas, during a game.
 Although he was a minor, Patroclus had to leave Opus in order to escape revenge.
 His father took him to Peleus, who raised him along with Achilles as his own child.

+The name of the city is derived from the Greek mythology character Atalanta.

 History

 Neolithic Age

 The first signs of organized human life in Atalanti's region can be traced back to the Neolithic era (7000 BC – 3200–3100 BC) when the first town in the valley of Skala Atalanti was developing.
 All human activities of Neolithic man can be traced in this area: agriculture, stockbreeding, hunting, and fishing.